galeraga/3D-semantic-parsing/README.md

 ```

 - ` object_Y.txt` is a file containing the point cloud of this particular object that belongs to Space_X (e.g., objects *chair_1.txt, chair_2.txt* or *table_1.txt* from an space/room called *office_1*).
 This point cloud file has 6 columns (non-normalized XYXRGB values).
 - ` space_x.txt` is a non-annotated point cloud file containing the sum of of all the point cloud object files (object_1, object_2, ...) located within the `Annotations` folder (e.g., the space file called *Area_1\office_1\office_1.txt* contains the sum of the object files *chair_1.txt, chair_2.txt* and the rest of all the object files located inside the `Annotations` directory).
-As a consequence, the space/room point cloud file has only 6 columns too (non-normalized XYXRGB values).
+As a consequence, the space/room point cloud file has only 6 columns too (non-normalized XYZRGB values).

 Comprehensive information about the original S3DIS dataset can be found at: http://buildingparser.stanford.edu/dataset.html